--Museum and research institution visits in the Boston area; and
+-Museum and research institution visits in the Boston area;

 -Marathon viewing on “Patriot’s Day”

-Complete applications are due Friday, March 13th, 2020 (5:00pm MST).
+Complete applications are due Friday, March 17th, 2023 (11:59pm MST).
 We hope you will join us at Marathon Weekend for the 127th running of the Boston Marathon!

 The history behind the “Pursuit” Program:

 When Ellison “Tarzan” Brown beat local favorite Johnny Kelly in the 1936 Boston Marathon, his win was classified as dumb luck.
-How could Tarzan, a poverty stricken day laborer from the Naragansett Tribe of Rhode Island, have beaten one of the world’s greatest distance runners?
+How could Tarzan, a poverty stricken brick layer from the Naragansett Tribe of Rhode Island, have beaten one of the world’s greatest distance runners?
 He had to set a new course record in 1939 to get the respect and recognition he deserved.
 But Tarzan isn’t the only runner to have challenged the crowd’s understanding of “Indians” in this historic race.

 After his coach, “Mohawk” Bill Davis, finished second in 1901, Tom Longboat (Onondaga) captured a win in 1907.
 Soon after, Andrew Sockalexis (Penobscot) finished second two years in a row (1911-12).
-Patti Dillon (Micmac) made women a part of the impressive legacy of tenacious Native runners at Boston by finishing second in 1979, 1980 and 1981.
+Patti Dillon (Micmac) made women a part of the impressive legacy of tenacious Indigenous runners at Boston by finishing second in 1979, 1980 and 1981.